 A Few Tips For Independent Authors

-This is really more of a post about my pet peeves regarding independent authors on various book sites, but I figure it's probably helpful for authors to know what readers don't want to see when they are promoting their books.
+helpful for authors to know what readers don't want to see when they are

 Joining a number of social book sites is a good way to promote your books, especially if you join discussion groups.
 Before promoting your books in a discussion group though, take some time to look around the group to determine what the group's policy on advertising is.
 Some groups don't allow advertising at all.
 If this is the case, please respect this policy and don't promote your books here as it will be considered spam.
 Many groups do allow advertising, but only allow it in a specific section of the group.
 Please respect this and don't post advertisements outside of the designated section or it will be considered spam.
 If you've looked around and a group doesn't have any policies against advertising and doesn't have a designated advertisement section, then feel free to promote your books in the main group section.